-45 years ago, when I was only 3 years old, my father had the TV on and changed to Channel 25 and I saw one of the most unique gameboards I have ever seen on a game show.
+45 years ago on this date, when I was only 3 years old, my father had the TV on and changed to Channel 25 and I saw one of the most unique gameboards I have ever seen on a game show.
 The board had 3 windows covered by swirls in an upside down triangular formation with 2 at the top and 1 at the bottom covering a big neon star with the 3 primary colors of a bullseye: blue, red and yellow.
 This gameboard had piqued my interest even thought I was way too young to understand at that time but I thought it was cool!
 The game show was called Bullseye!
 It was hosted by the man who was known for hosting the Dating Game: Jim Lange.

-The game started with 2 players, one usually a returning champion.
+The game begins with 2 players, one usually a returning champion.
 Both players have a button in front of them to stop the gameboard , which contains 8 categories (4 in each of the top 2 windows) and the bottom window contained numbers 1-5 and a Bullseye, that is the contract window of how questions you need to answer.
-The contestan has to choose the category that was spun up in the 2 top windows.
+The contestant who starts the game has to choose the category that was spun up in the 2 top windows.
 The goal was to get $1000 or more (later it was doubled to $2000 or more), if the contestant does that, they will win the game and head on over to the bonus round aka Bonus Island to get a chance to win more money and a fabulous prize package (possibly a trip as well).
 If the contestant wins five games in a row, that contestant will win a brand-new car.

 While the 2-player game covers all the 4 elements of the show, the bonus round aka the Bonus Island only covers 2 of the elements of the show: Daring & luck.
 At the Bonus Island, which has the same button but it is operating as a plunger, the contestant has a goal: Get 3 Bullseyes on the gameboard.
 How is this accomplished?
 Behind the 3 swirls on the gameboard are various demoninations of money ($100-$150-$200 for the early season, $100-$200-$300 for the later season and $400 was added during the Celebrity Bullseye season), each swirl has a Bullseye behind it as well BUT behind ONLY ONE of the swirl-covered windows lurking about and ready to stirke at any time, is the dreaded lightning thunderbolt!
 The contestant hits the plunger to stop the swirls on the gameboard to reveal what they got, if they spun safely, they can have option to stop or go.
 If a Bullseye pops up on a safe spin, they can have the option of freezing the window the Bullseye is in if they feel that window could have the lightning in it or they can leave it unlocked and let it spin, in the 2nd season, however, if a Bullseye pops up, the window automatically freezes.
 If the contestant gets 3 Bullseyes, one in each window, they win the bonus game and the reward is the money in the pot being doubled and a prize package.
 However, if the contestant hits lightning, the contestant loses.
-However.....if the contestant goes through 10 spins (7 in the 2nd season) without hitting the lightning or gets 3 Bullseyes in ONE spin, the contestant will not only win the prize package, the contestan will also get $5000!
+However.....if the contestant goes through 10 spins (7 in the 2nd season) without hitting the lightning or gets 3 Bullseyes in ONE spin, the contestant will not only win the prize package, the contestant will also get $5000!

 There was a pilot version of the show in which the main game was played like the syndicated series version but the bonus round was played like Jokers vs Devils round in the early years of the Joker's Wild with Bullseyes and Lightning Thunderbolts plus it was the first game show to attempt to give away $1,000,000.
 The goal to do that is to hit 3 Bullseyes in as many spins as 3,4,5 and a Bullseye by stopping the Number Jumbler on the Bonus Island.
 But if the contestant strikes lightning, that contestant loses the money.
 Here is the breakdown of how much the contestant can win in the pilot version of Bullseye: